gaurovgiri/mero-glossary/README.md

 # mero-glossary
-Mero Glossary is an mobile application that allows you to create image based glossary using OCR.
+Mero Glossary is a mobile application that allows you to take a picture of your quicknotes and uses OCR technology to leverage search funcationality for words inside your handwritten quicknotes.